 The Company provides retirement benefits to named executive officers through a combination of qualified (under the Internal Revenue Code) and nonqualified plans.
-AFG provides retirement benefits to qualified employees through the 401(k) Retirement and Savings Plan ("RASP"), a defined contribution plan.
-AFG makes discretionary contributions to the retirement fund portion of the plan and matches a percentage of employee contributions to the savings fund.
+AFG provides retirement benefits to all qualified employees through the 401(k) Retirement and Savings Plan ("RASP"), a defined contribution plan.
+AFG matches 100% on the first 3% of contributions and an additional 50% on the next 3% of contributions and makes discretionary contributions to the retirement fund portion of the plan.
 The amount of such contributions and matching payments are based on a percentage of the employee's salary up to certain thresholds.
-AFG also makes available to certain employees benefits in its Nonqualified Auxiliary RASP ("Auxiliary RASP").
+AFG also makes available to certain employees benefits in its Nongualified Auxiliary RASP ("Auxiliary RASP").
 The purpose of the Auxiliary RASP is to enable employees whose contributions in the retirement contribution portion of the 401(k) RASP are limited by IRS regulations to have an additional benefit to the 401(k) RASP.

 The Company also maintains a Deferred Compensation Plan pursuant to which certain employees of AFG and its subsidiaries (currently those paid \$110,000 or more annually) may defer up to 80% of their annual salary and/or bonus.
-For 2017, participants could elect to have the value of deferrals earn a fixed rate of interest, set annually by the Board of Directors (1.625% in 2017); fluctuate based on the market value of Company common shares, as adjusted to reflect stock splits, distributions, dividends; or earn interest as determined by one or more publicly traded mutual funds.
+For 2018, participants could elect to have the value of deferrals earn a fixed rate of interest, set annually by the Board of Directors (2.125% in 2018); fluctuate based on the market value of Company common shares, as adjusted to reflect stock splits, distributions, dividends; or earn interest as determined by one or more publicly traded mutual funds.
 A deferral term of either a fixed number of years or upon termination of employment must be elected at the time of deferral.
 Under the plan, no federal or state income taxes are paid on deferred compensation.
 Rather, such taxes will be due upon receipt at the end of the deferral period.
-The Nonqualified Deferred Compensation Table on page 38 of this proxy statement discloses 2017 compensation earned by the named executive officers in connection with the Deferred Compensation Plan.
+The Nonqualified Deferred Compensation Table on page 38 of this proxy statement discloses 2018 compensation earned by the named executive officers in connection with the Deferred Compensation Plan.